lzhiyong/termux-ndk/README.md

-Android ndk for termux, that only support aarch64 host architecture.
+Android ndk for termux(only support aarch64 architecture devices).

 The source code from AOSP [llvm-toolchain](https://android.googlesource.com/toolchain/llvm-project), which is consistent with the official Ndk version.